 I’m fine, thanks.

 We’re very excited to have you on the show.
-You’ve done a lot of great research into an area that maybe there’s not a lot of statistics and background information in, in terms of distractions around the office.
+You’ve done a lot of great research into an area that maybe there’s not a lot of statistics and background information in, in terms of distractions around the office and how to stay focused at work.
 Very interesting things have come out from that, but I want to just ask you: how did you first get involved in this type of research?

 So, before I came back to the US in 2000 to work in academia, I was working in Europe, in Germany.
 And there was a very different work culture in Germany.
 I was working in research at a government-funded research institute, but people had a very different perspective on work.
 People who would take long lunch breaks, because of the culture to have warm meals at lunchtime.
 And, people really took the time to get to know each other.
 There, it was quite social in the workplace.
 I also had the luxury to be able to focus on just a few projects.
 When I came to the US in 2000, all of a sudden I was focusing on so many different projects.
 And it was a function of coming back to academia, but it was also a function of coming back to the US.
 And I looked around me, and I saw people were also as frantic as I was, managing all these different work projects.
 And I just wanted to find out, empirically, if everybody else was feeling as stressed as I was, and how people were managing dealing with all these different projects – what I call multi-tasking.
 Multi-tasking does not literally mean doing two things in parallel.
 Humans are just not capable of that.
 But what I refer to when I say ‘multitasking,’ is the rapid switching back and forth between different projects.
 And so this led me to do research in this area, to discover how much people actually multitask – how they feel about it and how they manage it.
 That’s what got me started.

-Well, let’s jump into some of the research that you did.
+Well, let’s jump into some of the research that you did, Gloria Mark.
 Tell us about the different types of distractions that you experience, especially in a digital world.

 So, first of all, I want to point out that when people hear distractions, they immediately think that all distractions are bad.
 That’s not always the case.
 Some distractions can be very positive.
 An example of a very positive distractions – and I’m going to call them ‘interruptions…a part of distraction.